 Disclaimer: No disrespect at all intended here towards Science, scientists, doctors, or medicine.
 Science and respect for history, God, tradition, are not a contradiction.
 This is simply a look at our Biblical tradition and acknowledging the remarkable wisdom contained therein.
 We believe that medicine, science and research are essential to our progress, (and in fact mandated in the Torah) but we must understand that there is great wisdom that preceded us, and we cannot ignore this.
 For those who believe in a higher power, a creator, than clearly the Creator had an understanding of His creation.
 We see the Bible as being as relevant today as always.

 I shall never forget his look, his expression, and the lesson.
-He lazily picked up his head for just a moment, as if the great news was just a trifle, Nu, azoy, (Really? is that so?
-Yiddish) Such as ...that is your big news?
-So the scientists have finally understood and proven one little piece of our Torah (Bible), good.
-I needed them to teach me that?
-Gnug, enough, let's open our Talmud and start studying, enough time wasted on this triviality.
+He lazily picked up his head for just a moment, as if the great news was just a trifle.
+Nu, azoy, (Really? is that so?
+Yiddish).
+Such as...that is your big news?
+So the scientists have finally understood and proven one little piece of Torah (Bible), Good.
+I need them to teach me that?!
+Gnug (enough), let's open our Talmud and start studying, enough time wasted on this triviality.

 The message was, we believe, we have believed for thousands of years without any doubt.
 We don't need a "Johnny come lately" scientist to validate our Torah.
-We believe the Scriptures and follow them when it makes sense to us and when it does not, we hold these truths to be self evident.
-And we know that others will see our ways as outdated, primitive superstitions.
+We believe the Scriptures and follow them when it makes sense to us and when it does not.
+We hold these truths to be self-evident.
+And we know that others will see our way as outdated, primitive superstitions.
 That does not bother us one iota, eventually they will see the truth.
 Time is on our side.

-For generations religion went unchallenged, for Jews, Christians and Muslims.
-Many events, such as the Black Death, challenged the authority of religion.
-If such tragedies can happen and the religious orders are powerless to stop it, than of what value can religion be.
-The 1346- 1353 Black Death plague that came from China was the first crack in the power of the Church.
-For Jews suffering was a given and the Plague was just another opportunity for the Europeans to slaughter the Jews in order to "appease God".
+For generations, religion went unchallenged, for Jews, Christians, and Muslims.
+Many events, such as the Black Death, challenged the authority of religions.
+If such tragedies can take place and the religious orders are powerless to stop it, then of what valued can religions be?
+The 1346-1353 Black Death plague that came from China was the first crack in the power of the Church.
+For Jews, suffering was a given and the Plague was just another opportunity for the Europeans to slaughter the Jews in order to "appease God.

-With new discoveries mans' faith was challenged, legitimate questions arose, many religious institutions were indeed very corrupt, the peasants were indeed abused.
+With new discoveries man's faith was challenged, legitimate questions arose; many religious institutions were indeed very corrupt, the peasants were indeed abused.
 In many cases Religion was indeed the opium of the masses.
-But sadly they threw out the baby with the bathwater.
+But sadly they threw out the baby with the dirty bathwater.
 God and the Torah were dismissed as worthless ancient superstition.

 Modern man is so smart and advanced.
 At a certain point in history man became enlightened.
 He "understood" the fallacy of religion.
 He understood that ancient primitive man saw a world that he did not understand, that he could not comprehend, he saw events that he could not control; famine, disease, plagues, rain, sunshine, prosperity, and he tried to make sense of it.
 The argument continues... and so Primitive Man invented God and angels, and religion to attempt to make sense of it all.
 After all he did not have science.
 These primitive attempts at understanding the universe, these superstitions, eventually came to be known as religion.
 Primitive man, we can study him and marvel at his naivety.